Santa Sabina College: Principals

 The following individuals have served as Principal of Santa Sabina College:

 The current principal, Ms Skerman was previously, the principal at an independent, Catholic, girls’ secondary day and boarding school for 5 years.
 She is a member of the Australian Heads of Independent Schools and the Alliance of Girls’ Schools Australasia.
 In 2017, she was named as a Finalist in the Telstra Business Women’s Award for leading growth and inclusivity through innovation.

 Campus

 The College comprises five campuses: four situated along The Boulevarde in Strathfield, and an outdoor education campus at Tallong in the Southern Highlands of New South Wales.
-The four city campuses are Mary Bailey House Early Education Centre (Pre-school), Santa Maria del Monte (Primary Years) and Santa Sabina (Middle and Senior Years).
+The four city campuses are Mary Bailey House Early Education Centre (Pre-school), Santa Maria del Monte (Kindergarten to Year 4), Gioia House (Years 5 & 6) and Santa Sabina (Senior Years).
 Santa Maria del Monte also takes boy students from Kindergarten to Year 4, with most boys then continuing on to St. Patrick's College to complete their schooling.

 The Strathfield campus includes a 33 m outdoor swimming pool, six tennis courts, three ovals and a chapel.
 In 2002, a Middle School was established for students in Years 6 and 7.
 In 2005 The Aquinas Centre was opened, featuring a library, lecture theatre and student services facility.
+In 2025, St Lucy's @ Santa, a satellite campus of St Lucy's School – for students with disabilities, was set up within Santa Sabina in the St Dominic Building.